Alexander Crawford (sailor): Civil War

 Assigned with his Wyalusing shipmates to the North Atlantic Blockading Squadron, Crawford and his fellow crewmen joined the U.S. Navy's forces which were stationed in Albemarle Sound, North Carolina, beginning on April 29, 1864.
 On May 5, the Wyalusing first engaged the Albemarle, a Confederate States Navy warship which had previously rammed two Union Navy ships and caused havoc for federal land and sea forces along the Roanoke River.
 As the Union Navy gunboats Mattabesset, Sassacus, Whitehead, and Wyalusing formed a line of battle that afternoon, they were supported by the Miami, Ceres and Commodore Hull.
 When the Albemarle appeared, the Mattabesset, Whitehead and Wyalusing immediately opened fire.
 The Wyalusing then rounded the Albemarle, but kept its distance from 150 yards away as it repositioned itself to attack the Confederate Navy's Bombshell.
 When the Wyalusing's crew realized that the Bombshell had already surrendered, they renewed their attack on the Albemarle.
 Although the fight was an intense one, it was brought to a close by darkness, enabling the Albemarle to escape along the Roanoke River.
-The Wyalusing's crew then resumed their blockate duties in North Carolina's Albemarle Sound region.
+The Wyalusing's crew then resumed their blockade duties in North Carolina's Albemarle Sound region.

 On May 25, 1864, while the Wyalusing was sailing the Roanoke River, Crawford and fellow crewmembers Charles H. Baldwin, John Lafferty, Benjamin Lloyd, and John W. Lloyd volunteered for a mission to destroy the Confederate ironclad CSS Albemarle.
 The mission failed, but the men evaded capture and eventually made it back to the Wyalusing.
 For their actions, the five men were each awarded the U.S. Medal of Honor.

 In addition, Crawford was recognized for his valor by the U.S. Navy via General Order No. 45, which was issued on December 31, 1864:

 Fireman on board of the U.S.S.
 Wyalusing; volunteered May 25, 1864, in a night attempt to destroy the rebel ram Albemarle, in Roanoke River, and, although it was unsuccessful, he displayed courage, zeal, and unwearied exertion on the occasion.

 In his report on the incident, Captain Melancton Smith of the U.S.S.
 Mattabesset, wrote the following from Albemarle Sound, North Carolina, on May 30, 1864:

 SIR: I have to report that an effort was made on the 25th instant at 11 o’clock by five volunteers from the steamer Wyalusing to destroy the ironclad Albemarle.